 Monsters Everywhere: Horses, bees, trolls, elves, snakes, demons—and everything in between—grows out of rock.
 Or perhaps they are spawned by the evil Wizard.
 But why then does he spawn a puny rat to defeat the hero that just killed five dragons without breaking a sweat?
 Maybe to maintain a certain ambiance?
 Kitten and Vampire Lord fights side by side!

 Munchkin: Not playing this way is practically suicide.

-Mushroom Samba: the hallucination effect, obtained by drinking a certain type of potion, eating the corpses of some monsters (including several fungus monsters), and an exploding black light causes nearby monsters and items to appear as random other items or monsters that don't actually exist.
-It also gives alternate messages for some other effects.
+Mushroom Samba: The hallucination effect.
+It's a temporary status effect obtained by drinking a certain type of potion, eating the corpses of some monsters (including several fungus monsters), or being hit by an exploding black light.
+It causes nearby monsters and items to appear as random other items or monsters that don't actually exist.
+It also gives alternate messages for most visual and audio messages.

 Quaffing a cursed Potion of Gain Level on dungeon level 1 is a failsafe way to exit the Dungeons of Doom.
 If the player's not carrying the Amulet of Yendor, he/she just "feels uneasy."
 If he does have the amulet, it's up and out.
 The Dev Team Really Does think of everything.

 Nerf Arm: Cream pies are surprisingly useful as weapons, and you can eat them.

 Nintendo Hard: To the point where there is no shame in dying on the second or third level if you're a new player.
 One can die in less than 50 turns if they don't know what they're doing, and it's not unheard of for players to die on their first turn (but you have to try fairly hard to do that).

 Non-Human Undead: Zombie and mummy giants, elves, dwarves, orcs, and gnomes along with the regular ol' human variant.
 You can also zap most corpses with wands of undead turning to bring monsters and animals back to life.